Low-dimensional quantum gases in curved geometries: Curvature and geometry

 Regarding the first aspect, while the study of systems with peculiar boundary conditions is widespread in physics, these are often tools for theoretical computations rather than explicit models of curved geometries.
 While the choice of boundaries is usually irrelevant for systems at the thermodynamic limit, atomic gases are, under this aspect, finite quantum systems.
 For instance, the spatial distribution of the flow of a two-dimensional superfluid depends on the manifold periodicity, and may differ substantially in geometric surfaces with the topology of the sphere\cite{caracanhas2022} or of the torus\cite{guenther2020}.

 Secondly, the local curvature of the manifold influences the longitudinal physics, even for very strongly confined gases, due to the appearance of a geometric potential in the low-dimensional effective description of the system\cite{dewitt1957,dacosta1982}.
-In 2D, the geometric potential can be written in terms of the two principal curvatures $\kappa_1$ and $\kappa_2$ of the surface or, equivalently, in terms of the Gaussian curvature $K = \kappa_1 \kappa_2$ and the average curvature $H=(\kappa_1+\kappa_2)/2$ \cite{jost2010}.
-In 1D, similarly, it depends on the local curvature of the waveguide \cite{leboeuf2001,cozzini2006,sandin2017,salasnich2022}.
-When the geometric potential is weak with respect to the other potential contributions (and can then be neglected), one is basically solving a problem in reduced coordinates, without considering the procedure of dimensional reduction and ignoring the embedding of the gas into three dimensional space. \\
+In two dimensions (2D), the geometric potential can be written in terms of the two principal curvatures $\kappa_1$ and $\kappa_2$ of the surface\cite{jost2010} or, equivalently, in terms of the Gaussian curvature $K = \kappa_1 \kappa_2$ and the average curvature $H=(\kappa_1+\kappa_2)/2$.
+In one dimension (1D), similarly, it depends on the local curvature of the waveguide\cite{leboeuf2001,cozzini2006,sandin2017,salasnich2022}, and it is thus proportional to the inverse squared of the local curvature radius.

+The consequences of the geometric potential have not been observed yet since the energy scale associated to the manifold curvature is, in typical experimental situations, subleading with respect to trap inhomogeneities and to the chemical potential.
+When the geometric potential is neglected in the theoretical description, one is basically solving a problem in reduced coordinates, without considering the procedure of dimensional reduction and ignoring the embedding of the gas into {the} three dimensional space.
+The only property characterising the physics of the gas in a curved geometry is, in this case, the presence of periodic boundaries and their interplay with the microscopic physical processes. \\